BrianMwevi/Pure-Css3-Html5/README.md

-# Pure-Css3-Html5
+# Pure-Css3-Html53
-Theme created by pure Html5 and Css3
+#Theme created by pure Html5 and Css3